wmk1/toll-road-blockchain-system/README.md

 You may create as many test files as you want, as long as they are not named `test/scenarios.js`, they will not be part of the grading.
 Also, do not modify or rename the existing tests that were in the repository at the beginning.

 Please create a test file named `test/scenarios.js`, not in a subfolder.
-In this test file, please write exactly 6 tests for the following 6 scenarios.
+In this test file, please write exactly 6 tests, one for each of the following 6 scenarios.
 You can have as many `describe`, `before` and `beforeEach` as you want, however you need to have exactly 6 `it` in this `test/scenarios.js` file.

 * Scenario 1:
   * `vehicle1` enters at `booth1` and deposits required amount (say 10).